mohaliza138/Presentations/README.md

 # Presentations
-This repository contains presentations of the Interface Circuit Design (ICD) course at the Sharif University of Technology.
+This repository contains optional student assignments, presentations, from the Interface Circuit Design (ICD) course at Sharif University of Technology.